Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Velocity and temperature statistics

 Thus, we have to build a highly asymmetric spectral element mesh in the vertical direction with 18, 15, and 54 elements, respectively, in the bottom, bulk, and top regions.
-As a consequence, the number of spectral elements for the NOB case grows by a factor of 6 at reduced polynomial order $N$ in comparison to OB cases, which demonstrates the flexibility of our method while sustaining the spectral accuracy for the strongly stratified regions.
-To show the sufficiency of our vertical grid resolution, we display the vertical profiles of the horizontally- and temporally-averaged temperature and thermal dissipation rate in the vicinity of the top plate in Figure~\ref{fig:num_res}.
-This figure shows that due to very large $\partial T / \partial z$ in the vicinity of the top plate, the scalar dissipation rate, $\varepsilon_T$, become very large as we approach the top boundary.
-Nonetheless, these quantities vary smoothly near the top plate in our simulation indicating that our asymmetric grid is able to capture the strong variations in these quantities, which are very sensitive to the spatial resolution~\citep{Scheel:NJP2013}.
-Indeed, we have tested with various mesh sizes and satisfied that the resolution is adequate.
+As a consequence, the number of spectral elements for the NOB case grows by a factor of 6 at reduced polynomial order $N$ in comparison to OB cases, which demonstrates the flexibility of our numerical method while sustaining the spectral accuracy for the strongly stratified regions.
+To show the sufficiency of our vertical grid resolution, we display the vertical profile of the horizontally- and temporally-averaged thermal dissipation rate in the vicinity of the top plate {\AP in the inset of Figure~\ref{fig:scale_height}(b).
+We can see that due to very large $\partial T / \partial z$ in the vicinity of the top plate, the scalar dissipation rate, $\varepsilon_T$, becomes very large as we approach the top boundary.
+Nonetheless, $\varepsilon_T$ varies smoothly near the top plate in our simulation indicating that our asymmetric grid is able to capture the strong variation in the scalar dissipation rate, which is very sensitive to the spatial resolution~\citep{Scheel:NJP2013}.
+Indeed, we have tested that if we use a symmetric grid as in the OB cases, strong variations of $\varepsilon_T$ and $J_d$ cannot be captured adequately, leading to oscillations in the profiles of these quantities near the top plate. }

 In Figure~\ref{fig:T_z}, we also plot $\langle T \rangle_{A,t}(z)$ from our OB simulations, which indicate the symmetry about the midplane in the OB convection.
 The temperature in the bulk region is $0.5$, which is the same as the arithmetic mean $\Delta T/2$ of the top and bottom plate temperatures.
 The profile for the $\mathrm{OB_{top}}$ exhibits that the temperature field is well mixed in the bulk region, which lies for $0.05 \leq z \leq 0.95$.
 This is due to large Prandtl and Rayleigh numbers, which results in a thin thermal BLs near the top and bottom plates.
 The profile for the $\mathrm{OB_{bot}}$, however, exhibits a temperature gradient even in the bulk region.
 The thermal BLs in this case are much thicker due to smaller Prandtl and Rayleigh numbers~\citep{Scheel:JFM2016, Scheel:PRF2017, Schumacher:PRF2016, Pandey:2020a}.
 In OB convection, the widths of the thermal BLs at the top and bottom plates are the same, and related to the globally-averaged Nusselt number as $\delta_T/H = 1/(2 Nu)$~\citep{Chilla:EPJE2012}.
 We compute $\delta_T$ for the OB simulations (also indicated in Figure~\ref{fig:T_z}), and find very good agreement with those estimated from $\delta_T/H = 1/(2 Nu)$.
 The $\delta_T$ for $\mathrm{OB_{bot}}$ is roughly ten times thicker than that for $\mathrm{OB_{top}}$, as the Nusselt number in the former is roughly 10 times smaller than that in the latter (see Table~\ref{table:details}).